All Episodes

 Okay.

-It was being against, you know, someone taking their land supposedly.
+It was being against, you know, someone taking their land, supposedly.

-So when there was um, there was a lot of killing and torture and barbaric barbaric measures for when they would take each other's territory.
+there's bartering and things like that so when there was there was a lot of killing and torture and barbaric barbaric measures for when they would take each other's territory This was before any white person came over.

-Okay, but that's their their culture.
+Okay, but that's their culture.

 No.